top of page

 Here are the factors that affect the rate you will likely receive and a graph to better illustrate these factors

-• On a refinance: the rate is highly affected by the loan to value (LTV).
-LTV is calculated by comparing the loan amount to the appraised value.
-Higher LTVs will have higher rates on conventional loans.
+• Regarding refinancing: the interest rate is significantly influenced by the loan to value (LTV) ratio.
+LTV is determined by comparing the loan amount to the appraised property value.
+Conventional loans with higher LTVs tend to have higher interest rates.

-• Loan term: Shorter terms (like a 15-year or a 20-year) typically have lower interest rates than a 30-year term.
+• Loan term: Shorter durations, such as 15-year or 20-year terms, generally come with lower interest rates compared to a 30-year term.

-• Credit score: Based on credit report information sourced from the 3 major credit bureaus, Transunion, Equifax and Experian.
-Each bureau has a different formula that results in a credit score -- commonly called a Fico score --based on your credit history and credit usage as well as available credit.
-Lenders use the lowest middle score of all borrowers.
-The higher the credit score the better the rate received.
+• Credit score: Derived from credit report details obtained from the three major credit bureaus: Transunion, Equifax, and Experian.
+Each bureau uses a unique formula to calculate a credit score—often referred to as a Fico score—based on your credit history, credit usage, and available credit.
+Lenders consider the lowest middle score among all borrowers.
+A higher credit score leads to better rates.

-• Higher lender fees: Paying points and other lender fees will typically lower the rate offered.
-For example a zero lender fee loan can be as much as a half percent or more higher on the rate than a loan where 2 points are paid (1 point is one percent of the loan amount).
+• Increased lender fees: Paying points and additional lender fees generally reduces the interest rate offered.
+For instance, a loan with no lender fees can have a rate that is half a percent or more higher than a loan where 2 points are paid (1 point equals one percent of the loan amount).

-• Paying points to bring down the rate is only a good idea when rates are at a low level since high rate times--like when this is written Fall 2025-- rates are at a higher level and paying points to buy down the rate now often takes 4-6 years to break even (higher lender fees paid at closing will reduce the payment but it takes awhile for that lower payment to makeup for those higher lender fees).
-And when rates improve--as expected by the experts going forward in 6-18 months, most people will likely refi to a lower rate, well before the breakeven point --which results in all those lender fees paid to reduce the previous rate a wasted expense.
+• Paying points to lower the interest rate is advisable only when rates are low.
+During times of high rates, such as in Fall 2025, paying points to reduce the rate can take 4-6 years to break even.
+This is because the higher lender fees paid at closing will lower the payment, but it takes time for the reduced payment to offset those fees.
+As experts anticipate rate improvements in the next 6-18 months, many people will likely refinance to a lower rate before reaching the breakeven point, making the lender fees paid to reduce the previous rate a wasted expense.

 Another common problem with getting a rate quote